AI, DNS Abuse, and the Trust Problem We Cannot Ignore

 • Speed and sophistication matter more than volume.
 The challenge isn’t a billion new malicious domain registrations.
 It’s agents that can compromise, weaponize, adapt, and rotate infrastructure faster than human-driven processes can respond.

 • Evidentiary readiness matters beyond ICANN.
-The systems you build today to handle routine DNS abuse may tomorrow need to support investigations where the stakes include international crimes, not just domain suspensions or registry sanctions.
+The systems you build today to handle routine DNS abuse may need to support investigations tomorrow that involve international crimes, not just domain suspensions or registry sanctions.

 • Account-level and pattern-based detection become essential.
 When agents can operate at scale, investigating individual domains is insufficient.
 You need to understand entire account behaviors, relationships between domains, and patterns across portfolios.